Look for ideas to reduce entitlement and foster gratitude in your kids?

 - Increase scarcity through the year – don’t buy everything your kids want all at once or as soon as they want it – let them look forward to it.

 - Set limits and manage expectations

-Be clear that Christmas doesn’t equal getting everything on your list.
-If you have older non-believing kids, you could talk to them about the cost of different items on their list and the need to weigh up getting one big thing (and not much else) versus a few smaller things.
-If you have smaller kids, you could explain that Santa needs to deliver presents to all the children and so he can’t give each child too many things!
+Be clear that at Christmas or Birthdays kids won’t be getting everything on their list.
+You could talk to them about the cost of different items on their list and the need to weigh up getting one big thing (and not much else) versus a few smaller things.

 Read More: 5 Things to Consider BEFORE You Volunteer

 - Realise that being ungrateful is part of being a kid

 In a Washington Post article the argument was made that being selfish and ungrateful is just a phase and that it isn’t any worse now than in past generations.
 The author, Alfie Kohn states “In short, ‘every generation is Generation Me.
 That is, until they grow up”.
 I liked this…in part because it made me feel a bit better about my own children!
 But also, with my psychologist hat on, it makes sense.
 Even fully-grown adults can feel a little bit ungrateful and entitled at times!
 Empathy, perspective taking, and the ability to act according to social norms doesn’t finish developing until we’re in our early 20s, so it is a lot to expect kids to regulate their own feelings and excitement to meet our grown-up expectations.

 - Make gratitude a way of life all year